 In addition to budgeting for labor costs, other costs come with hiring employees.
 These expenses can include worker’s compensation insurance, unemployment insurance, and paid time off.

 Setting up an accounting system is critical to the long-term success of your business.

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

 How much can you potentially make owning a trampoline park?

 Keep in mind that those results aren’t typical of a single independent park, but independent parks can still be quite successful.
-Factors like a park’s location, size, event offerings, and profit margins will all affect its profitability.
+Factors like a park’s location, number of play related competitors, event offerings, and profit margins will all affect its profitability.
 Careful planning and market research can help to increase the chances of a park being a success.